lexidor/console/README.md

 </p>

 # Nuxed Console

-Nuxed Console allows you to create beautiful and testable command line applications easily.
+The Nuxed Console component allows you to create beautiful and testable command line applications easily.

 ### Installation